aabiddanda/fecundability_model/README.md

 1. `src`: directory for main source code for modeling
 2. `notebooks`: directory for plotting via Jupyter notebooks
 3. `data`: directory for intermediate data tables from papers used to set expected behavior.
+4. `doc`: directory with method documentation in LaTeX

 ### Data